SANCTION GUIDELINES

 -

-time elapsed since the previous offence
+Time elapsed since previous offences

 -